NHall58/Confidentiality-Website/README.txt

 stumble upon the website.

 This website's goal is to convey some of my learnings throughout the course by describing some in-depth knowledge on my chosen topic of confidentiality and privacy.
+The website consists of 3 different pages which can be accessed through the links at the top right of the webpage.